Haskell.org is a 501(c)(3) non-profit organization that oversees the Haskell.org website and a number of other services for the Haskell community:

 In November of each year—or if a member steps down before their term is over—the committee holds an open call for new members, encouraging self-nominations.
 Committee members whose terms are over are eligible for renomination.

-After nominations have been solicited, the current committee—including any outgoing members—selects new members with a simple majority vote.
+After nominations have been solicited, the current committee—including any outgoing members not seeking reelection—selects new members with a simple majority vote.

 While this has never occurred in the past, Committee members can also be removed by majority vote.

 Haskell.org is incorporated in the state of New York as of November 2015.